justint/cs160-facedetection/README.md

 Ta-da!
 Press the + button to create a new job, and watch as the data is magically printed in the node.js server terminal.

-Also, press `j` to see a sample "completed job" notification.
+Also, press `j` on the webpage to see a sample "completed job" notification.